Transaction-aware load testing

 Product proof

-Evaluators usually want proof, not more theory.
-Start with the report model, then move into the quick start and protocol guides that match your workload.
+Start with the report model, then use the quick start and protocol guides.

-• Trace-To-Test Autopilot gives teams a credible first draft from real observed behavior.
+• Trace-To-Test Autopilot creates a first draft from real behavior.

-• HTML, CSV, TXT, and Markdown reports come from the same run result.
+• HTML, CSV, TXT, and Markdown reports come from each run.

-• Grouped correlation helps teams review latency by tenant, region, event type, or another business slice.
+• Grouped correlation shows latency by tenant, region, or event type.

-• The same runtime model spans local runs, clustered execution, built-in sinks, and browser journeys.
+• The same model supports local runs, clusters, sinks, and browser journeys.

 Diagram highlighting summary, scenario tabs, failed rows, thresholds, and grouped correlation within a LoadStrike report.